nicojourdain/nicojourdain.github.io/students_dir/students_python_occigen.md

 ssh ${MYLOGIN}@visu.cines.fr
 vizalloc -m vnc -t 60 # here for 60 minutes (max allowed=360)
 ```
+Note that you should not source the path of you unpacked conda envoronment in your .bashrc, as it could prevent vizalloc to work properly.

 It should show something like this if a ressource is available:
 ```bash